testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

 :white_check_mark:  **Do:** When checking that HTTP requests were issued, check also the request validity.
 For example, when checking that an email was sent, verify also that the body contains the neccessary fields like email address and mail subject.
-This can done by intercepting the request, store the outgoing request and assert on their schema and sometimes even the data.
-For example, when check email, also how [Why] Downside of interception and isolation, we sugar coat the reality .
+By doing so, one more layhis can done by storing the outgoing request as local variable and asserting that its schema, sometimes even data, are as expected.
+Downside of interception and isolation, we sugar coat the reality .
 No matter how bad and even empty a request might be, the response will be successful.
 We hide the 3rd party validation and might discover in production [Advanced] Don't be too specific, unless the tests checks specific data, the focus should be on a valid schema.
 Assertion has capabilities.
 1st tier Won't catch changes and misalignement

 <br/>